-These are simple, healthy, and delicious dishes that work for busy weeknights, relaxed weekends, and special occasions (like Thanksgiving!).
+These dishes are easy, healthy, and perfect for weeknights, relaxed weekends, or even special occasions like Thanksgiving.

 Someone sits cross-legged and relaxed on a brown leather butterfly chair outdoors, wearing jeans and a cozy cardigan.